vincurekf/Native-like-Framework/README.md

 This will start the module and assign pull action to **#nlTopbar**.
 To add custom callback assign some function to **refresh.callback** which by default just prints something in the console.
 In order to properly stop the refreshing animation, you must call **$nlRefresh.syncEnd()** at the end of your task otherwise the animation will go forever.

-You can allso change the default colors for inactive and active state of the refresh indicator.
+You can also change the default colors for inactive and active state of the refresh indicator.
 ```js
 var nlOptions = {
   refresh: {